 Coercion - Coercion is unreasonable pressure for sexual activity.
-Coercive conduct differs from seductive conduct based on factors such as the type and/or extent of the pressure used to obtain consent.
-When someone makes clear s/he does not want to engage in certain sexual activity, wants to stop, or does not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.
+Coercive conduct differs from seductive conduct based on factors including the type and/or extent of the pressure used to obtain consent.
+When someone makes clear they do not want to engage in certain sexual activity, wants to stop, or does not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.

-Complainant - An ATSU community member who alleges his/her educational or employment rights were infringed upon based on class-based (race, sex, gender, etc.) discrimination or harassment.
+Complainant - An ATSU community member who alleges their educational or employment rights were infringed upon based on class-based (race, sex, gender, etc.) discrimination or harassment.